DataDog/dd-trace-js/README.md

 $ yarn
 ```

-### Testing
+## Testing

-Before running the tests, the data stores need to be running.
+Before running _plugin_ tests, the data stores need to be running.
 The easiest way to start all of them is to use the provided
 docker-compose configuration: